GitMirroring/gnuboot/website/pages/contribute.md

 	Acked-by: <maintainer name> <maintainer email>.

-in an (email) reply form the given maintainer.
+in an (email) reply from the given maintainer.

 The maintainers agreement on a patch doesn't necessary mean that there is an agreement on the order in which the patch will be added.
 So the